-You could use this technique when giving or selling a traditional Adobe license to a friend or family member.
-In fact, transferring your Adobe software can be a great strategy in certain situations… Say for example you are thinking of getting the Creative Cloud, and so would have an older Creative Suite tool that you wouldn’t use anymore… You can easily transfer that to someone else you know, and then sign up for the Creative Cloud instead – and this is exactly what customers are doing.
+For a standalone/perpetual license, you can use transfer instructions below to give or sell it to a friend or family member.
+In fact, transferring your Adobe software can be a great strategy in certain situations… Say for example you are thinking of getting the Creative Cloud (CC), and so you’d have an older Creative Suite (CS) tool that you wouldn’t use anymore… You can simply transfer that to someone else you know, perhaps make some money, and then sign up for the Creative Cloud instead – and this is exactly what customers do.

-So all you have to do is download Adobe’s Transfer of License form (North America, or Rest of World), fill it out and return to them to effect the change in ownership.
-Note importantly though that Adobe’s Education (including the Student & Teacher) products are not eligible for a transfer of license – they cannot be resold or given away… Read more about the various limitations of Adobe’s academic products.
-(And as far as we can tell, Creative Cloud memberships cannot be transferred either.)
+So all you have to do is download Adobe’s Transfer of License form, fill it out and return to them to effect the change in ownership.
+Note importantly though that Adobe’s Education (including the Student & Teacher) products are not eligible for a transfer of license – they cannot be resold or given away… Read more about the various limitations of the academic products.

-OK, so the transfer form itself is pretty straightforward – just things like the name, version, and serial number of the product, plus the names, contact info, and signatures of both the transferor and the transferee.
-Note that the transferor needs to have the software registered with Adobe, which can be done electronically and just takes a minute plus can get you free goodies.
-Once submitted, Adobe then takes a couple weeks to process the transfer request, at which point the recipient becomes the new registered owner of the software and the legal licensee who can receive customer service and support.
+OK, so the transfer form itself is pretty straightforward – just things like the name, version, and serial number of the product, plus the names, contact info, and signatures for both the transferor and the recipient.
+Note that the transferor must have the software registered with Adobe, which can be done electronically and just takes a minute.
+In other words, the serial number has to be registered to the customer’s account prior to the transfer.
+Once submitted, Adobe then takes a few weeks to process the transfer request, at which point the recipient becomes the new registered owner of the software and the legal licensee who can receive service and support.

-Note that you can’t transfer individual components of a collection like Creative Suite 6 – it only goes for the whole package.
-Also, you are transferring all versions that are connected with that product – so for example you can’t use your copy of CS4 or CS5 to get discounted upgraded pricing on an upgrade to CS6, and then give or sell your old copy of CS4/CS5 to someone else – it won’t work.
-You could either upgrade to CS6 and keep the earlier one, or purchase the full version of CS6 and transfer the prior one.
-See more about the allowed uses of previous versions when you’re upgrading Adobe software.
+Keep in mind that you can’t transfer individual components of a collection like Creative Suite – it only goes for the whole package… Single tools within a suite are not eligible for a transfer.
+Also, the transfer of a license includes all versions connected with the product – so for example if you used your copy of CS4 or CS5 to get a discounted upgrade to CS6, then you couldn’t later give or sell your old copy of CS4/CS5 to someone else – it won’t work.
+See more about the allowed uses of previous versions when upgrading Adobe tools.

 Finally, before you submit the transfer, be sure to deactivate and uninstall the software on all your own systems.